29 in stock

 Emotions are the key to crafting compelling characters.
 But what if your character can’t express his or her feelings?
 Skilled writers must learn how to capture, on the page, emotional nuances that the characters themselves aren’t even aware of.
 The good news is that there are multiple ways to reveal emotions that your characters don’t know they’re feeling.
 In this workshop, writers will experiment with nonverbal indications of emotion.
 Through exercises and examples, we’ll learn to move beyond the smile or frown to more subtle, specific and telling character details.
 We’ll also explore using physical aspects of a scene—using movement—to amplify our characters’ feelings, as though they are actors on a stage.

-This Austin Bat Cave adult writing seminar is open to writers of all levels and will be recorded.
+This Austin Bat Cave adult writing workshop is open to writers of all levels and is limited to 30 students.

 About the Instructor